D-Sahasra/Online_Summer_Internship_2026/README.md

 2. Resize images to lower resolution(384px width) using ffmpeg.
 3. Train a pretrained YOLO model using the prepared dataset and monitor its performance.
 4. Use the trained weights to run interface on unseen test images.
-5. Generate video from predictions, also add audio to it.
+5. Generate video from predictions, stack the video with the input video for comparision, also add audio to it.